jasonbishop/dctest/README.md

 	Finished testing.

-### background on prbs23

-Notes on the above PRBS23 pseudorandom bit sequence generator:
+### Notes on the above PRBS23 pseudorandom bit sequence generator:

 PRBSn generators are serial shift registers n bits long with feedback taps at two or more bit positions.
 The initial value